-The financial year ended 31 March 2020 was not an easy year for the Group, especially the last quarter.
-The Group experienced (i) a decrease in quotation requests from customers in the last quarter following the outbreak of the coronavirus "COVID-19" (the "COVID-19"); and (ii) a delay in the schedule of a project.
+The financial year ended 31 March 2021 was an exceptional and challenging year.
+The Group continuously experienced (i) a decrease in quotation requests from customers following the outbreak of the coronavirus "COVID-19" (the "COVID-19"); and (ii) a delay in the commencement and work progress of some projects.

-The total revenue of the Group decreased by approximately HK\$10.7 million or 8.9% from approximately HK\$120.8 million for the year ended 31 March 2019 to approximately HK\$110.1 million for the year ended 31 March 2020.
-The Group's profit for the year decreased by approximately HK\$6.9 million or 28.6% from approximately HK\$24.1 million for the year ended 31 March 2019 to approximately HK\$17.2 million for the year ended 31 March 2020.
-The decrease in our profit for the year was primarily due to (i) the decrease in revenue and gross profit; and (ii) the increase in other expenses, which include the professional service fees incurred in the Transfer of Listing.
+The total revenue of the Group decreased by approximately HK\$52.5 million or 47.7% from approximately HK\$110.1 million for the year ended 31 March 2020 to approximately HK\$57.6 million for the year ended 31 March 2021.
+The Group's loss for the year was approximately HK\$0.5 million, which has decreased by approximately HK\$17.7 million or 102.9% from a profit of approximately HK\$17.2 million for the year ended 31 March 2020 to a loss of approximately HK\$0.5 million for the year ended 31 March 2021.
+The deterioration in performance for the year was primarily due to the net effect of (i) the decrease in revenue and gross profit; (ii) the increase in administrative expenses; and (iii) the decrease in other expenses, which include the professional service fees incurred in the transfer of listing of the Company's shares from the GEM to the Main Board of the Stock Exchange on 20 April 2020 (the "Transfer of Listing").